 1980 – Manufactured by Dodane France.
 Dial signed with small CWC logo and small circled T below the hands; no SWISS or SWISS MADE; luminous indices and 3, 6 and 9 numerals; and an acrylic bezel insert with luminous triangle and numbers.
 Fitted with an ETA 2783 automatic movement.
 Approximately 100 watches were issued in this year.

 1981 – Case switches to an M.R.P.
 SA case.
 Dial signed with slightly larger CWC logo with medium circled T below the hands; SWISS MADE below the 6 index; luminous indices but 3, 6 and 9 numerals now just printed in white; acrylic bezel insert with luminous triangles and numbers.
 Fitted with an ETA 2872 automatic movement.
 Approximately 100 watches were issued in this year.

-1983, 1985 and 1986 – Dial now has new CWC logo, larger circled T above the hands and QUARTZ below the hands.
+1983, 1985 and 1986 – Dial has new CWC logo, larger circled T above the hands and QUARTZ below the hands.
 Fitted with an ETA 555.115 1J quartz movement, although 555.112 is often seen as well.
 The bezel insert on the 1983 watch is clearly luminous with greenish numerals, but changes style for the 1985 and 1986 watches to a more orange colour, and whilst some appear to be luminous, many are not.
 This may be due to poor or inconsistent application of lume or a mixed batch of bezel inserts.
 Approximately 850 watches were issued across the three years (400, 350 and 100 respectively), with serial numbers sequential across the years.

 1992 – Movement changes to ETA 955.122 7J.
 Bezel insert changes to a metal insert, with wide hash marks for the minutes.
 Sequential numbering continues from the Precista dive supervisor watch batches in 1988 and 1989, with probably 250 or 300 issued in 1992.